Discipline vs Motivation: Why One Always Wins

 Why does motivation fade so fast?▾

 Motivation is an emotional state tied to novelty and anticipated reward.
 Once the novelty wears off and the work gets hard, the emotion drops, and without a system in place the behavior drops with it.
+The research shows 80% of resolutions fail by February for exactly this reason.

 Can you build discipline without any motivation?▾